viv-kumar/myBlogSkitters/README.md

-1. Set upeds a new Next.js project using the latest version:
+1. Set upeds a new Next.js project using the latest versions NOTE:-If client side exception occurs, please refresh the page.
 Use the create-next-app command or your preferred method to set up a new Next.js project.
 2. Created a home page that displays a list of blog posts:

 Created a new component for the home page.